korpling/graphANNIS/docs/src/rest/auth.md

 JWT tokens can contain the following claims:

 - `sub` (mandatory): The subject the token was issued to.
-- `groups`: A possible empty list of strings to which corpus groups the subject belongs to.
+- `https://corpus-tools.org/annis/groups`: A possible empty list of strings to which corpus groups the subject belongs to.
 All users (even when not logged-in) are part of the `anonymous` group.
 You can use the API to configure which groups have access to which corpus.
 - `exp`: An optional expiration date as unix timestamp in seconds since epoch and UTC.
-- `roles`: A list of roles this user has.
+- `https://corpus-tools.org/annis/roles`: A list of roles this user has.
 If the user is an administrator, this user must have the "admin" role.

 ## Creating JWT tokens for development or testing